sjwines/hourofai/forest/forest1.md

 ## {2.
 Set the Scene}
 **🌊 Welcome to the Ocean**
-Notice there is some code that has already been added to your program.
+Notice there are two blocks of code that have already been added to your program.

 ~hint What's a sprite? 💡